PooleLab/MD-Phylogeny/README.md

     This configuration will generate 200 bootstrap trials, each with randomly selected frames.
     - Frame Selection: Adjust the number of frames per trial based on the length of your MD simulation: ```frame_sel = np.random.randint(0, 10000, N_trials)  # Modify '10000' to match total frames of your simulation```
 >[!Tip]
 >To determine the correct frame count, load the .gro and .xtc files into a viewer like VMD.
 Once fully loaded, VMD will display the total frame count for the trajectory.
+Alternatively, use gmx check on the .xtc file, or calculate the number of frames from your .mdp file as ```nsteps/nstxout-compressed```).
   - Generate Bootstrapping Directories:
     Run
     ```